Integration with Next.js

 Type-safe client usage

 Then on the client side, you can use the type-safe client.
+You should import the router from the

 import { createClient } from 'fets'

-import type router from './api/[...slug]'
+import type router from './api/[...slug]/router'

-const client = createClient<typeof router>({})
+const client = createClient<typeof router>({

 export default function Home({ greetingsResponse }: Props) {